Namchi–Sky High– Offers a Heavenly Experience Beyond Comparison

 Each year flower festivals are organized in Namchi.
 Sikkim is known for its wide variety of species of flowers, specifically rhododendrons and orchids.

 - Tarey Bhir View Point: The cliff is known for offering amazing views of forests, river valleys, and the confluence of the two rivers of Sikkim Teesta and Rangit.
-An ideal place for ridge walkers to get some wonderful views from here.
+An ideal place for ridge walkers to get some exciting views from here.

 Namchi can be accessed from West Bengal, Gangtok, Pelling, and other places of Sikkim.